ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: QuickTime audio codecs
 Description: This CodecID is deprecated in favor of A_QUICKTIME (without a trailing codec name).
 Otherwise the storage is identical; see A_QUICKTIME for details.

 Codec ID: A_QUICKTIME/QDMC
-C  odec Name: QDesign Music
+Codec Name: QDesign Music

-Dscription:
+Description:

 Codec ID: A_QUICKTIME/QDM2
-C  odec Name: QDesign Music v2
+Codec Name: QDesign Music v2

-Dscription:
+Description:

 Codec ID: A_TTA1